Holden Commodore (VZ): Senator

 The Z Series no longer featured the Senator Signature nameplate.
 The new Senator featured a more subtle styling, with 19 in wheels as standard.
 The engine was a new 6.0-litre LS2 V8 (as featured on the C6 Corvette) pushing out 297 kW.
 Newly designed rear mufflers give the car a slightly deeper sound.
 The Senator's weight increased to 1835 kg, 0–100 km/h (0–62 mph) takes 6.4 seconds and has a top speed of 240 km/h (limited).
 The fuel economy was officially rated at 10–12 litres/100 km on the highway, and a jump to 18–22 litres/100 km through the cities.

 Dimensions were 1450 mm height, 4984 mm length, 1842 mm width and the wheelbase is 2788 mm.

-Some of the main options included the sunroof $2390, satellite navigation $3800, rear-seat DVD players $3900, Xenon headlights $1800, tyre pressure monitoring system $1395.
+Some of the main options included the sunroof, satellite navigation, rear-seat DVD players, Xenon headlights, tyre pressure monitoring system.
 Inside it features Nappa leather on the seats.
 The braking system on the Senator comes with ABS with twin-piston front callipers and grooved discs.
 The specially designed rear suspension has a self-levelling feature, so if the Senator was towing a trailer, instead of the weight forcing the back down and causing the front of the car to go up, the rear suspension would harden itself and therefore keeping the car levelled for headlight aim.
 This feature is also on the current E-series Senator Signature and has been optioned on Holden models as far back as WH Caprice in 1999.

-The chrome outline on the grill was added to give the style more of a relaxed luxury appearance.
+The chrome outline on the grille was added to give the style more of a relaxed luxury appearance.
 The Senator has specially designed 10 spoke alloys.
 For the interior special suede leather come as an optional extra.
 The Senator Signature name has now been dropped out of the line up, in the price department it matches the Clubsport approximately.
 Nappa leather is standard for the Senator.
 The 6.0-litre Gen3 (LS2) V8 engine was similar to the C6 Corvettes engine.
 The brakes are upgraded and feature Bosch ABS.